rouyng/tncexporter/README.md

 # TNC exporter

-![Screenshot of TNC exporter's Grafana dashboard](grafana-dashboard/dashboard.png)
+![Screenshot of TNC exporter's Grafana dashboard](grafana-dashboard/dashboard.png) *Screenshot of TNC exporter Grafana dashboard, using direwolf decoding audio from the WA8LMF TNC test CD*

 A [prometheus](https://prometheus.io/) exporter for collecting metrics from a [terminal node controller (TNC)](https://en.wikipedia.org/wiki/Terminal_node_controller) used in packet radio networks.
 These metrics can be visualized in [grafana](https://grafana.com/) using the included dashboard.
 It utilizes the AGW or KISS TCP/IP interfaces provided by the software TNC [direwolf](https://github.com/wb2osz/direwolf).
 Other TNCs such as [UZ7HO sound modem](http://uz7.ho.ua/packetradio.htm) and [AGW Packet Engine](https://www.sv2agw.com/ham#pepro) that provide AGW or KISS interfaces may also work, but are not officially supported or tested.